-If you have a literary agent, or you are personally known to us or recommended to us by someone we know, you are welcome to submit proposals for new novels at any time.
+We are accepting proposals sent via a literary agent, or if you have been recommended to us by an author already on our list.
+In these cases only, you are welcome to submit proposals for new novels at any time.
 In these instances, read the guides that follow, then drop us an email or query us through our contact page.

-We will require a brief (two pages max) summary of characters, plot and your intentions/inspiration, in that order; plus the opening five chapters or so; and a summary of the author’s existing online presence.
-Please indicate whether the work is for adults or teens – we need to know whether this is actually for Strange Chemistry.
+We will require a brief (two-three pages maximum) summary of characters, plot and your intentions/inspiration, in that order; plus the opening five chapters or so; and a summary of the author’s existing presence as an SF writer, blogger, general member of the genre scene.
+Special note for literary agents: this really, actually does apply to submissions sent in by you too – include a synopsis!

 This pack should be emailed to us, either as Word, RTF or PDF files (we prefer RTFs).
-Please don’t just send us a complete manuscript without a proposal.
-Please note that we never accept hardcopy manuscripts or proposals – alas, we will not even respond to written submissions.
+Please don’t just send us a complete manuscript without any form of proposal.
+We never accept hardcopy manuscripts or proposals, and any sent to us will be discarded.

 If we like what we read, we will then ask for a full plot breakdown or the entire, finished manuscript.
 We typically take 10-12 weeks to read and respond to a proposal; more for a full manuscript.